SS Raffaello: Service

-Although Raffaello was the larger of the two ships, and its interiors more distinctive, it was always the less important ship in the eyes of Italian Line executives.
+Although Raffaello was the larger of the two ships, and its interiors more distinctive, she was always the less important ship in the eyes of Italian Line executives.
 As a result, when the transatlantic traffic started declining due to competition from air traffic, Raffaello was sent cruising in order to make more money while Michelangelo was used strictly for crossings.
 Raffaello was not very well suited for cruising.
 Although it did have a large amount of open deck space, the ship was too large, its cabins too small, and most of them too spartan for demanding cruise passengers.

 Sale to Iran

 The Italian Line decided to withdraw Raffaello in April 1975, after the Italian Government announced that it would not further subsidize the ship (by 1975, it was paying 100 million lire per day, or about $151,500 at the then-current exchange rate, to keep it sailing).
 Initially laid up in Genoa and later in La Spezia near the scrapyard, Raffaello and Michelangelo were inspected by several potential buyers such as Norwegian Cruise Line, Costa Amatori, Chandris Group, and Home Lines.
 The last even made a serious offer to buy the ships, despite large rebuilding costs, but the Italia Line rejected the offer.

 In 1976 the Shah of Iran emerged as a buyer the Italian Line could accept.
 The former flagships of Italy that had cost a total of $90 million in 1965, were sold for $4 million a decade later.
 Raffaello made its final journey late in the same year from La Spezia into Bushehr, where it served as a floating barracks for the next seven years.

 In 1978 plans emerged to resurrect Michelangelo and Raffaello as cruise ships.
 Raffaello would have become Ciro il Grande (named after ancient Achaemenid ruler Cyrus the Great), a luxury cruiser accommodating 1,300 passengers.
 But Italian specialists sent to evaluate the ships' condition realized the ships were too decrepit to make reconstruction financially viable.
 As a result, Raffaello stayed in its moorings.
 The ship was heavily damaged and looted during the Iranian Islamic Revolution in 1979.

 In 1983 plans were again made to bring Raffaello and Michelangelo back into service as cruise ships.
 But Raffaello had been hit by a missile during the Iran–Iraq War in 1983 and partially sank in shallow waters outside Bushehr.
 Sometime later the wreck was rammed by an Iranian cargo ship.
 Local divers further looted the hull in subsequent years.

 As of 2006, Raffaello's hull remained partially submerged, and there have been reports of plans to scrap the ship completely.
 These plans were refuted by the Department of Environment as the ship has become part of the ecosystem.
-At least one of Raffaello's propellers was removed illegally and taken to Isfahan One source indicates that it is not visible from the surface, but its position (28°49′0.24″N 50°52′36.58″E) is marked by warning buoys.
+At least one of Raffaello's propellers was removed illegally and taken to Isfahan.
+One source indicates that it is not visible from the surface, but its position (28°49′0.24″N 50°52′36.58″E) is marked by warning buoys.